wix/react-native-notifications/README.md

 NotificationsAndroid.setRegistrationTokenUpdateListener((deviceToken) => {
 	console.log('Push-notifications registered!', deviceToken)
 });

-// In case the token registration took place prior to setting our listener.
-NotificationsAndroid.refreshToken();

 ```

 `deviceToken` being the token used to identify the device on the GCM.